OpenGeoHub/SoilTypeMapping/README.md

     ##                  <int>               <int>               <int>
     ## 1                   33                  37                   4

-The shows that the two most probable soil type at this location are `Haplic.Chernozems` or `Luvic.Chernozems`.
+This shows that the two most probable soil types at this location are `Haplic.Chernozems` or `Luvic.Chernozems`.
 You can read more about these soils by using the [WRB documents](https://www.fao.org/soils-portal/data-hub/soil-classification/world-reference-base/en/).